Alhasan-Abdellatif/cGANs/README.md

 * tqdm, numpy, scipy, matplotlib
 * A Training set (e.g. MNIST) should be added in the datasets folder

+### Notes
+* Current model runs on images of size 64x64. larger resolutions could be added in the future.

 ## Running
 (For more documentation on the paramters, see utils.py)